Summer 2026

 Join Dr. David Blackburn, Professor and Curator of the Florida Museum of Natural History, to explore museums in Chicago.
 During the trip, we will visit the Field Museum of Natural History, Shedd Aquarium, Griffin Museum of Science & Industry, Institute for the Study of Ancient Cultures, and more.
 We will meet with leadership and staff of these important national institutions, including behind-the-scenes tours.
 Students will gain an understanding of the important work that goes into carrying for and using scholarly collections from preserved snakes to cuneiform tables, important works of art, and even living collections of animals.
 We’ll also explore the different audiences that these museums serve, including researchers and the public.
 We will confront the challenges faced by modern museums and discuss the opportunities in the 21st Century for museums to reach even broader audiences.

-Cost in Chicago is estimated to be $1,510 including a double-occupancy hotel room from May 3rd - May 7th, breakfast, one dinner, and museum entrance fees.
+Cost in Chicago is estimated to be $1,395 including a double-occupancy hotel room from May 3rd - May 7th, breakfast, one dinner, and museum entrance fees.
 Travel to/from Chicago is not included.
 Students are expected to arrive May 3rd.
 The course will conclude late in the day on May 6th.
-Travel to/from Washington DC is not included.
-All Honors students enrolled in the course will be eligible to apply for a Wentworth Travel Scholarship to subsidize a portion of the course cost.
+All Honors students enrolled in the course will be eligible to apply for a $750 Wentworth Travel Scholarship to subsidize a portion of the course cost.

 - Course: IDH3931